virtualstaticvoid/heroku-buildpack-r/test/README.md

 ## Set-up
 * Update the test.config file to point to the buildpack url that you wish the tests to run against.
 * Update ruby/.buildpacks file to point to the buildpack url that you wish the test to run against.
-This test uses the multi buildpack (https://github.com/ddollar/heroku-buildpack-multi) to install both R and Ruby, the test.config file cannot be used to specify the R buildpack url.
+This test uses the multi buildpack (https://github.com/ddollar/heroku-buildpack-multi) to install both R and Ruby, as a result the test.config file cannot be used to specify the R buildpack url.

 ## Running the tests
 * Navigate to the test directory and run the install file, i.e.